bensaunders/article-lister/README.md

 ## Overview

 The Article Lister app fetches data from a JSON file and displays it for the user.

-It's a Rails 7 app, using a Postgres database.
+It's a Rails 7 app, using a SQLite3 database.

 ## Running the app